zowe/zowe-cli/packages/zosuss/README.md

 Contains APIs to interact with USS on z/OS (using the z/OS SSH service).

+## Installation Instructions

+The z/OS USS SDK has a dependency on the ssh2 package.
+This package allows for more secure cryptographic ciphers to be used first on supporting hardware.
+In order to do this, the dependency attempts to build some native modules at install time.

+If these modules cannot be built, the dependency will continue to function, without the optimal cipher list order.
+However, some error messaging may be visible.
+These errors can be safely ignored, if desired.

+To consume the optimal cipher list and build the native modules, the following software is pre-requisite:

+### Windows
+- Python 3.7 or greater
+- Choose one of the following:
+  - Option One:
+    - Visual Studio Build Tools
+      - "Visual C++ build tools" workload
+    - CMake 3.14 and later
+  - Option Two:
+    - Visual Studio Community
+      - "Desktop development with C++" workload

+### Unix
+- Python 3.7 or greater
+- `make`
+- A C/C++ Compiler (i.e. `gcc-c++`, `g++`)

+### MacOS
+- Python 3.7 or greater
+- XCode
+  - Including `XCode Command Line Tools`

 ## API Examples

 **Check disk space on file system containing home directory**